-At Spotify, we’re investing into how we support and deliver a design system to the business.
+At Spotify, we’re investing in how we support and deliver a design system to the business.
 We’re starting to formalize flexible opinions around our foundations and shared components while exposing new ways to evolve our design language with our peers across the organization.

 Quick pulse check: are we heading in the right direction?
 How do we prioritize explorations alongside product needs?
 What about scaling components to a global audience?
 We’re building a product, so how do we celebrate our milestones?
 How do we encourage others to get involved and build a culture of contribution?

-When working on a design system, there are so many things to consider along the way and we have to be harsh critics and prioritize work ruthlessly.
+When working on a design system, there are so many things to consider along the way, and we have to be harsh critics and prioritize work ruthlessly.
 It's easy to fall into the trap of going in circles on decisions, so it's important to take a step back to examine our efforts and ensure that we're going in the right direction.

-We took these questions to our comrades in San Francisco to gage where the industry is heading and give back to the community what we’ve learned.
+We took these questions to our comrades in San Francisco to gauge where the industry is heading and give back to the community what we’ve learned.
 We’re all in this together, even if our businesses function differently.

 Design systems are products, too.